Questions and answers on the SNB's independence and its relationship with the Confederation

-The SNB informs the general public about its monetary policy decisions and about balance sheet developments via press releases and media conferences.
+The SNB informs the general public about its monetary policy decisions and about balance sheet developments via press releases and news conferences.
 It also issues numerous publications on topics including monetary policy, financial stability, asset management, statistics and its research.
 In its Annual Report, the SNB renders account on the fulfilment of its statutory mandate and provides detailed information on its business activities and balance sheet.
 SNB executive management regularly responds to current and fundamental issues relating to monetary policy in speeches and interviews.
 By explaining its policy and accounting for its decisions and their consequences, the SNB makes its activities transparent.
 The SNB is also required to provide a high degree of transparency owing to its status as a special-statute joint-stock company listed on the stock exchange.
 All of the information on offer is available at www.snb.ch.

 Why is the SNB's independence important?

 Swiss legislators granted the SNB independence because independent central banks are generally better at ensuring price stability.
 This is borne out, first, by historical experience - which shows that central banks directly subordinated to governments are more likely to lose sight of the goal of price stability - and, second, by academic studies.
 Furthermore, there is often a discrepancy between the timeframes of politics and of central banks; it may take a long time before the impact of monetary policy decisions becomes apparent.
 Price stability, on the other hand, is so important because it is a major prerequisite for a thriving economy in the long term (Questions and answers on monetary policy strategy).